-The mitral (pronounced MY-trahl) valve is like a door in the heart that allows blood to pass from the left atrium, one of the atria, (which receives blood from the lungs) to the left ventricle (which pumps blood out to the body).
-The mitral valve has two flaps or cusps.
+The mitral (pronounced MY-trahl) valve acts like a door in the heart.
+It allows blood to pass from the left atrium (which receives blood from the lungs) to the left ventricle (which pumps blood out to the body).
+The mitral valve has two flaps, also called leaflets.

-- Mitral Valve Prolapse is when one or both valve flaps are enlarged.
-As a result, when the heart pumps, the mitral valve flaps don’t close smoothly and may not seal tightly.
+- Mitral valve prolapse is when one or both valve flaps don’t close smoothly and may not seal tightly when the heart pumps.
 Instead, they may collapse backward into the left atrium.
 This sometimes causes regurgitation.

-- Mitral Valve Regurgitation is when the mitral valve does not close well and blood leaks back into the left atrium from the left ventricle.
-This causes the atrium to get bigger.
+- Mitral valve regurgitation is when the mitral valve does not close well, which allows blood to leak back from the left ventricle into the left atrium.
+This may cause the atrium to get bigger.
 Then it cannot squeeze as effectively as it should.

 Mitral Valve Abnormalities in Children

-Some children begin life with a normal mitral valve, and they develop problems later on.
-One cause is rheumatic fever, a problem with inflammation that can develop after an infection with Streptococcus bacteria.
+Some children begin life with a normal mitral valve and then develop problems later on.
+One cause of mitral valve problems is rheumatic fever, a problem with inflammation that can develop after an infection with Streptococcus bacteria.

 Some valve abnormalities don’t cause any problems.
-Some can cause serious problems, like heart failure, if they’re not treated.
+Others can cause serious problems, like heart failure, if they aren’t treated.

 Mitral Valve Abnormalities at Seattle Children’s

 Our heart team has treated many children with mitral valve abnormalities.
 In a typical year, we see dozens of children with these conditions.
-We have extensive experience with the treatment these patients may require, including cardiac catheterization and surgery.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service to help care for children who undergo heart surgery.
+We have extensive experience with the treatment these patients may require, including cardiac catheterization and surgery to repair or replace abnormal mitral valves.
+We also have a pediatric cardiac anesthesia team and a Cardiac Intensive Care Unit to help care for children who have heart surgery.